ccswbs/UoGd7-Training/HALT.md

 ##Tables

 Tables are useful for organizing information into a grid of cells.
 To make sure a table is accessible, it is important to keep it fairly simple.
 If your table is complex, with split or merged cells, consider splitting into multiple tables if possible.
-In order to assess complexity, imaging hearing the information over the phone.
+In order to assess complexity, imagine hearing the information over the phone.
 Can the information be understood without a visual aid?

 ###Using Tables in Drupal